Healthy Eating for Keiki

 By Jon Mikami, RPh, and Kelly Go, RPh, Molokai Drugs, Inc.

 Every week, you see another headline in the local and national news about the obesity epidemic in our keiki.
 One of the latest studies shows that obese children face not only long-term risks, but also more immediate ones.
-They’re more likely to have problems such as asthma, learning disabilities and attention deficit/hyperactivity disorder (AD/HD).
+They’re more likely to have problems such as asthma, learning disabilities, attention deficit/hyperactivity disorder (AD/HD), and eating disorders, which might need an effective Eating Disorder Treatment Therapy to cure.

 Yet keiki — and adults – are surrounded by advertising messages telling them to eat sugary, high-fat, often empty-calorie foods.
 It can feel like a chore to get kids to make healthier choices.
 As their `ohana, you can have a huge impact on your keiki.